 The symptoms of HLHS may look like other medical conditions and heart problems.
 If you notice any of these signs in your child, it’s important to see a doctor right away.

-Diagnosing Hypoplastic Left Heart Syndrome
+How is Pediatric Hypoplastic Left Heart Syndrome diagnosed?

 Accurate diagnosis of HLHS helps us make sure your child gets the treatment he or she needs as soon as possible – even on their first day of life.

 - Prenatal screening ultrasounds can show early signs of abnormalities in your child’s heart

 - Specialized testing conducted by fetal heart experts can confirm your child’s diagnosis.
 Learn more about our fetal heart program.